replicatedhq/replicated-field-labs/instruqt/closing-information-gap/02-working-with-support-bundles/assignment.md

 ```
 - logs:
     selector:
-      - app=slackernews
+      - app=slackernews-frontend
 ```

-This definition specifies that the logs from any workload where the label `app` has the value `slackernews`.
-The Slackernews Helm chart we're using for this lab applies that label to all of the resources it creates for the application.
+This definition specifies that the logs from any workload where the label `app` has the value `slackernews-frontend`.
+The Slackernews Helm chart we're using for this lab applies that label to pods created for the application iteself.

 The first analyzers teams add are generally those that identify if different workloads are running (i.e. in a `Ready` state).
-Slackernews has many services, let's just take one for this first step.
+Slackernews has a couple of supporting services in additon to the app.
+Let's just take the app for this first step.

 ```
 - deploymentStatus: